Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Definition, identifiability and estimation of organic direct and indirect effects with post-treatment common causes of mediator and outcome: interventions after

-If $I$ happens after $L$, the value of $L$ under the intervention and treatment equals the value of $L_1$.
-I define organic interventions in this setting as follows: \begin{defn}\emph{(Organic intervention in the presence of post-treatment common causes of mediator and outcome $L$).} An intervention $I$ is an organic intervention if for all $l$, $c$,
+If $I$ happens after the post-treatment common cause $L$ of the mediator and the outcome, the value of $L$ under the intervention $I$ and treatment $A=1$ equals the value of $L_1$.
+Hence, we define \begin{defn}\emph{(Organic intervention in the presence of post-treatment common causes $L$ of mediator and outcome).} An intervention $I$ is an organic intervention if for all $l$, $c$,

 and